andres81/Model_of_the_Psyche/websites/dashboard-of-the-netherlands.andreschepers.nl/public/case-files/democracy/police_incident_onder_Bollendak/police_incident_onder_Bollendak.md

 If this is not properly communicated by the system responsible to do oversight of police actions, then civil unrest might occur as a consequence.
-Don't moral systems like the police force of the Netherlands have a moral and systemic, societal obligation to always, with every act, think about the degree of civil unrest this might cause?
+Don't moral systems like the police force of The Netherlands have a moral and systemic, societal obligation to always, with every act, think about the degree of civil unrest this might cause?
 Moreover, a duty to act opposite of causing civil unrest and frustration?
 The police force is an element of the government and